 No Hot Water?

 Water Heaters are one of the luxuries in a home’s plumbing system.
 It’s important to ensure it is maintained regularly.
-The heating of water in your heater causes calcium carbonate to precipitate out and settle on the bottom of the tank.
+The heating of water in your heater causes calcium carbonate to precipitate out and settle to the bottom of the tank.
 Also contributing to sediment buildup are any particulates that may be in your water supply like sand.
 Sediment is usually a problem in areas with very hard water.
 Regular flushing of your hot water heater helps prevent sediment build up, and may help you avoid extensive water heater repair.

 Carter’s My Plumber has Licensed Plumbers who are thoroughly trained about the mechanisms of water heaters.
 With an annual inspections, we can check for a broken dip tube, wrong setting on a thermostat, a defective thermostat, burned out heating elements (electric), or a heavy buildup of sediment.
 Here is a list of problems a water heater may experience: